vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 ## Live Preview Settings
 For this extension to locate the generated HTML pages, three settings can be set.

-This requires a new file `./.vscode/settings.json` to be created under your workspace root directory.
+This requires a new file `.vscode/settings.json` to be created under the root directory shown in your Explorer tab in Visual Studio Code.

 The sample content is as below,
 ```